How Effective is Influenza Vaccine?

 « Return to Vaccines & Diseases Table of Contents

-3 World Health Organization(WHO) Global Influenza Surveillance and Response System (GISRS).
-2020.
+3 World Health Organization.
+Global Influenza Surveillance and Response System (GISRS).
+2021.

-7 Osterholm MT, Kelley NS et al. Efficacy and effectiveness of influenza vaccines: a systematic review and meta-analysis.
+7 Osterholm MT, Kelley NS, Sommer A. et al. Efficacy and effectiveness of influenza vaccines: a systematic review and meta-analysis.
 Lancet Infect Dis 2012;12:36-44.

 10 Ramsay LC, Buchan SA, Stirling RG, et al. The impact of repeated vaccination on influenza vaccine effectiveness: a systematic review and meta-analysis.
 BMC Med.
 2019;17(1):9.